Global CSR Disclosure

 2004 The Broad-Based Black Empowerment Act requires disclosure on corporate initiatives regarding black empowerment.

-|2012 The Johannesburg Stock Exchange has announced that more than 70% of listed companies fulfill the base requirements to become constituents of its 2012 Socially Responsible Index.
+|2012 The Johannesburg Stock Exchange announces that more than 70 percent of listed companies fulfill the base requirements to become constituents of its 2012 Socially Responsible Index.

-|Sweden||2007 The Swedish government announces that by 2009 all state-owned companies will be required to produce an annual sustainability report in accordance with G3 guidelines. |
+|Sweden||2007 The Swedish government announces that by 2009 all state-owned companies will be required to produce an annual sustainability report in accordance with the GRI G3 guidelines. |

-2007 OMX reserves the right to delist companies who violate ethical norms.
+|2007 The OMX publishes its Wholeheartedly Proud Policy, reserving the right to delist companies who violate ethical norms.

-2008 The financial markets regulator required all public and listed companies to disclose their CSR performance, including measurements the company has adopted with regards to environmental protection, community participation, contribution to society, social and public interests, consumer rights and interest, and the state of implementation.
+2008 The financial markets regulator requires all public and listed companies to disclose their CSR performance, including measurements the company has adopted with regard to environmental protection, community participation, contribution to society, social and public interests, consumer rights and interest, and the state of implementation.

-|2010 The Taiwan Stock Exchange released CSR best practice principles, originally drafted by the Taiwan Business Council for Sustainable Development and the Taiwan CSR Institute.
+|2010 The Taiwan Stock Exchange releases CSR best practice principles, originally drafted by the Taiwan Business Council for Sustainable Development and the Taiwan CSR Institute.

-|Thailand||2010 The Stock Exchange of Thailand (SET) established the Corporate Social Responsibility Institute to encourage the business sector to move towards sustainable growth.
+|Thailand||2010 The Stock Exchange of Thailand (SET) establishes the Corporate Social Responsibility Institute to encourage the business sector to move towards sustainable growth.

 2006 Listed companies on the SET are required through form 56-1 to demonstrate in their annual registration statement how they comply with the exchange’s corporate governance principles.

-|Turkey||2003 The Capital Markets Board of Turkey states that companies should respect the environment, consumers, and the public health. |
+|Turkey||2003 The Capital Markets Board of Turkey is revised to include a small chapter on CSR, where it is stated that companies should act in accordance with ethical rules and respect the environment, consumer, and the public health. |

 2003 The New York Stock Exchange adopts corporate governance rules requiring that listed companies “adopt and disclose a code of business conduct and ethics.”

-|Europe||2013The European Parliament passed a law requiring oil, gas, mining and logging companies to disclose the payments they make for access to natural resources in all countries where they operate.
-2010 Large emitters of greenhouse gases are to collect and report data with respect to their greenhouse gas emissions.|
+2013 The European Parliament passes a law requiring oil, gas, mining and logging companies to disclose the payments they make for access to natural resources in all countries where they operate.
+The regulation is a part of the European Accounting and Transparency Directives and will come into effect in the fall of 2015.